 In this tutorial, we will show you how to install and configuration of vsftpd on your Ubuntu 16.04 server.
 For those of you who didn’t know, FTP stands for “file transfer protocol”, and it allows you to transfer files to a remote computer.
 The most common FTP server software for Ubuntu is the vsftpd package, which stands for “very secure FTP daemon.”
 It’s the default FTP package for Ubuntu, and most other Linux distributions as well.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation OpenLiteSpeed on a Ubuntu 16.04 (Xenial Xerus) server.
+I will show you through the step by step installation of Vsftpd on a Ubuntu 16.04 (Xenial Xerus) server.